ember-learn/ember-blog/content/the-ember-times-issue-106.md

 Starting with regular HTML and CSS and going through hands-on experience working with glimmer components, tracked properties, actions, and modifiers – the Ember Octane Fundamentals training provides detailed steps in creating your own server-rendered chat application.

 What’s even better is that since this is licensed under the BSD-2-Clause, you can feel free to use this material to conduct workshops in your own groups!
-Just make sure to give some feedback to [@mike-north](https://github.com/mike-north)!
+Make sure to give some feedback to [@mike-north](https://github.com/mike-north)!

 ---